simbafs/blog/README.md

 [![vercel status](https://img.shields.io/website?down_message=offline&label=vercel&logo=vercel&style=flat-square&up_message=online&url=https%3A%2F%2Fastro-pure.js.org)](#)
 [![GitHub license](https://img.shields.io/github/license/cworld1/astro-theme-pure?style=flat-square)](https://github.com/cworld1/astro-theme-pure/blob/main/LICENSE)

-A simple, fast and powerful blog theme built by astro.
+A simple, fast and powerful blog theme built by Astro.

+> [!CAUTION]
+> 🚧🚧🚧 We are currently on develop about upgrading to Astro v5 and developing npm package method 🚧🚧🚧
+>
+> Known issues for new version:
+>
+> 1. Cannot use Node v22 on Vercel ([waiting for new release](https://github.com/withastro/adapters/issues/471))
+> 2. Cannot pack sitemap and pagefind resources on Vercel ([waiting for fixing](https://github.com/withastro/astro/issues/12663))
+>
+> If you want to have a stable experience, try [v3.1.4](https://github.com/cworld1/astro-theme-pure/tree/v3.1.4) instead.
+We'll release new version if the it is enough stable for users.
+And any feedback of newly unreleased code is also welcome.
+>
+> （除非你只是来帮忙做测试，请不要在任何生产环境中使用非稳定版本！）

 ![image](./.github/assets/header.webp)
 ![image](./.github/assets/body.webp)